Scooby-Doo (character): Personality

 Scooby has a speech impediment and tends to pronounce most words as if they begin with an "R"; however, most characters are able to understand him almost perfectly.
 In most iterations, he keeps his sentences relatively short, usually using charades for anything longer than three or four words.
 His catchphrase, usually howled at the end of every production, is "Scooby-Dooby-Doo!" or "Rooby-Rooby-Roo".
 Scooby was voiced by Don Messick through Arabian Nights in 1994, after which point Messick quit smoking; quitting smoking changed his voice and prevented him from achieving the same raspy vocal effect (despite Messick's efforts, he suffered a career-ending stroke in 1996 and died in 1997, before any further Scooby-Doo productions were made).
 Messick is also known for providing the voice of the dogs Astro on The Jetsons and Muttley (who snickered).
-The characteristic speech impediments of Scooby and Astro are so similar that Astro's signature phrase, "Ruh-roh!", is popularly and improperly attributed to Scooby (as in "Ruh-roh, Raggy!"); of the two voices, Scooby's had a deeper and throatier timbre than Astro's.
+The characteristic speech impediments of Scooby and Astro are similar, however, of the two voices, Scooby's had a deeper and throatier timbre than Astro's.

-According to Fred in Scooby-Doo: Behind the Scenes, the thought having a dog with an Adam's apple was a little strange, but they got used to it, so when he started talking, it wasn't a big deal.
+According to Fred in Scooby-Doo: Behind the Scenes, the thought of having a dog with an Adam's apple was a little strange, but they got used to it, so when he started talking, it wasn't a big deal.
 But despite his special gift of speech, he did have his shortcomings like his cowardice.
 But as Mystery Inc. bonded, he would form a special partnership with Shaggy, comparing themselves to Sherlock Holmes and Dr. Watson.
 Shaggy says that things just clicked and whenever the gang needs bait for a villain, they would send Shaggy and Scooby in and he says there's no one else he would rather work with.
 Fred claims that the only thing that scares Scooby more than monsters is a trip to the vet.